 We also covered what many of the important parameters are.
 Namely, we covered:

-• The replica_id, which allows you to pick a replica to use in a conversation
+, which allows you to pick a replica to use in a conversation - The

-• The conversational_context, which sets the specific context for a conversation
+, which sets the specific context for a conversation - The six

 Next time, we’ll dive further into building a custom conversational AI by showing you how you can create a "persona", which can provide more than just context for your conversation, but also a background and set of expertise for the replica, for example a sales agent.